 A recent approach involves using sparse updates, where only the most important layers are updated to save memory, an idea presented by the Tiny Training Engine~\cite{256kb}.
 However, it performs layer selection at the server side and does not support dynamic, on-device adaptation when the data distribution shifts.
+Selective fine-tuning strategies preserve the generalized and well-aligned layers of the pre-trained model and adapt only the mismatched layers.
+This acts as an implicit regularization and often leads to higher accuracies.
 TinyTrain~\cite{TinyTrain} and ElasticTrainer~\cite{ElasticTrainer} extend sparse updates to support on-device, task-aware re-training.
 TinyTrain achieves this by computing Fisher Information to select important parameters, but requires at least one full round of backpropagation through the entire model and relies on server-side meta-training.
-ElasticTrainer uses a dynamic programming approach to select important parameters.
-While offering more adaptive training, ElasticTrainer requires labeled data and involves multiple selection steps.
+ElasticTrainer uses a dynamic programming approach to select parameters.
+While offering more adaptive training, ElasticTrainer requires labeled data and multiple selection steps.

-\textbf{Our Contribution.} We propose \system{}, a memory- and compute-efficient framework for retraining of DNNs on edge and mobile devices.
-The main novelty of \system{} is \emph{gradient-free } layer selection, eliminating the need for either full-model backpropagation or server-side meta training.
+\textbf{Our Contribution.} We propose \system{}, a memory- and compute-efficient framework for retraining of DNNs.
+The main novelty of \system{} is \emph{gradient-free} layer selection, eliminating the need for either full-model backpropagation or server-side meta-training.
 To achieve this, \system{} selects trainable layers based on their learning capacity, quantified via topological features derived from the first Betti Number of each layer’s activation outputs~\cite{topological_features}.
 Betti Numbers are achieved during a forward pass and are normalized by the size of each layer to align with memory efficiency objectives.
 As this process is independent of label availability, \system{} is suitable for even unsupervised scenarios.
 We benchmark \system{} across several benchmarks using pre-trained DNNs: ResNet, VGG16, MobileNet, and ViT.
 Results show that \system{} achieves comparable or better accuracy than gradient-based methods while reducing average peak memory usage by 40\% (shown in \figurename~\ref{fig:mem-1}) and obtaining an average accuracy gain of +5\% (detailed in \S\ref{sec_results}).
-In summary, the key contributions of \system{} are:\begin{enumerate}
+In summary, the key contributions are: \begin{enumerate}